 Confignon – the evening begins with the ringing of the bells, a torchlight procession, bonfire, fireworks and concludes with dancing.

-Corsier residents are invited to the municipal castle starting at 11:00 for brunch.
-Celebrations end by 17:00.
+Corsier residents are invited to the municipal primary school from 11:00 to 17:00.

 Dardagny and Russin – Celebrate together, this time in Dardagny for a full fête until late at night.